Our Immigration Services

 A “non-immigrant” is a person who enters the United States for a temporary period of time and is restricted to the activity consistent with his or her visa.
 Generally, a non-immigrant is also one who does not intend to reside in the United States permanently.
 Therefore, most non-immigrant visas require that the person present to the Immigration or Consular officer that his or her intent to remain in the United States is only temporary.
 The following visas’ category is considered “non-immigrant”: Visas for Temporary Visitors (B-1/B-2 Visas), Visas for Students and Trainees (F, M, J); Visas for Business Personnel (H, TN, L, E)

 Meet our Staff

 Legal Assistant & Communications

 Karla graduated from the University of California-Berkeley in 2016 with a major in Political Science and a minor in Chicano Studies.
 She has worked for the National City Chamber of Commerce and the City of Chula Vista.
-She currently is passionate about securing the rights of the unhoused and being involved in her community in Barrio Logan.
-She hopes to one day go to law school.
+She is passionate about securing the rights of the unhoused and being involved in her community in Barrio Logan.
+She is pursuing a Master’s Degree in Legal Studies focusing on Indigenous People’s Rights.
+She hopes to go to law school in the near future.

 Mrs. Crabtree joined our firm in 2004 and has since been a key part of our team.
 She has almost 20 years of experience in the immigration field.
 Her critical thinking, dedication, and attention to detail make her a client’s favorite.
 Currently she is the Senior Legal Assistant for Family Immigration and Removal Proceedings Legal Team as well as the office manager.
 Her education includes attending City College for Legal Administrative and Psychology.
 As part of our team she has attended AILA Immigration Seminars in 2000, 2002, 2009; and 2017 as well as multiple Immigration classes and webinars.
 Yavira is fluent in Spanish.